getchip/DIP-Docs/source/includes/_hdmi.md

  * HDMI display
  * HDMI cable

-If you don’t have Debian 4.4, or if you are unsure, [follow this guide](#link to guide).
+If you don’t have Debian 4.4, or if you are unsure, [follow this guide](#update_to_debian44).

 ## Use It

 ![Plug it!](images/hdmi_plugged_in_half.jpg)

 The HDMI DIP is extremely easy to use.
 Once you have your C.H.I.P.
-OS updated, it’s really as simple as attaching the DIP to your CHIP, plugging in an HDMI monitor, and booting up C.H.I.P.
+OS updated, it’s really as simple as attaching the DIP to your C.H.I.P, plugging in an HDMI monitor, and booting up C.H.I.P.
 But, for posterity’s sake, here’s all the details.

  * Connect DIP to C.H.I.P.
  * Connect cable to DIP and monitor
  * Power up C.H.I.P.

-Once CHIP has power, you'll start seeing output on your monitor.
-Once CHIP is booted, you may want to change the resolution.
+Once C.H.I.P has power, you'll start seeing output on your monitor.
+Once C.H.I.P is booted, you may want to change the resolution.
 You can do this with the control panel found in the Computer Things menu, going to Settings/Display

 ![display control panel](images/settings_select.jpg)